 Consider the Building’s Construction Envelope

 If the house is poorly insulated, it will put additional strain on your already aging air conditioner.
-On the other hand, if you were to adequately resolve the house’s construction related flaws, then it might enable you to get rid of your larger system and replace it with a smaller, more energy efficient one.
+On the other hand, if you were to resolve the house’s construction-related flaws adequately, then it might enable you to get rid of your larger system and replace it with a smaller, more energy efficient one.
 Not only will it lower your upfront costs, but your ongoing energy costs will also decrease quite significantly.

 Your HVAC System Already Had Multiple Major Breakdowns